amanverma123-prog/DSA_by-Aman/Linked List/README.md

 * Inserting nodes while maintaining proper link connections
 * Removing all occurrences of a target value from a Linked List
 * Removing duplicate nodes from a sorted Linked List
+* Reversing a Linked List iteratively and recursively
+* Finding the middle of a Linked List using Slow and Fast Pointers
+* Checking whether a Linked List is a palindrome
+* Comparing two halves of a Linked List efficiently
 * Handling consecutive deletions at the head of the list
 * Managing memory allocation and pointer manipulation
 * Understanding head pointer operations and edge cases
 * Using in-place deletion without extra space
 * Leveraging sorted order to simplify duplicate removal
+* Applying in-place reversal to optimize space complexity
 * Difference between arrays and linked lists in memory storage
 * Building a strong foundation for advanced Linked List problems